Enricomattia/nwebsite/content/quotes/_index.md

 draft: false
 ---

-I sometimes find nice quotes on random topics.
+I sometimes find nice quotes on random topics from books, songs or other media.
 I collect these here, in no particular order, with or without commentary.
 Reach out if you want to discuss any of them!

 ---